delftswa/delftswa.github.io/chapter/main.md

 We found that there is a relative constant activity on StackOverflow regarding the Play Framework.
 We compared the activity for Play to the activity for Spring MVC.
-Spring MVC is a Java Web Application Framework on top of [Spring](http://nl.wikipedia.org/wiki/Spring_Framework), which exists since 2002.
+Spring MVC is a Java web application framework on top of [Spring](http://nl.wikipedia.org/wiki/Spring_Framework), which exists since 2002.
 Spring is a huge ecosystem, already at major version 4, so it is interesting to compare it to the much newer Play Framework.

 The comparison is shown in the diagram below.